rmoon64/CISB63_Final/README.md

 # CISB63_Final
-## This is my midterm project for CISB 63
+## This is my final project for CISB 63

 ## Name: Russell Luna